Studio Monitors 101 –

 Now that we’ve covered some basic knowledge about studio monitors compared to regular speakers, let's dig deeper into how you can choose the right monitors for YOU.

-An important first question you should get out of the way is:
+Another important question you should get out of the way is:

 Active or Passive Studio Monitors?